MaTeMaTuK/pcf-universal-gantt-chart/Canvas Guide.md

 | Custom Background Selected Color                | customProgressSelectedColor   |

 \*Required

 \*\* Works in "readonly" mode only

 \*\*\* This params are for model driven only

+## How to use gantt with Dynamics 365 data source